nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useArray.md

 > - An uncontrolled input with _inputRef_ ref used to execute buttons actions.
 > - A button _Push_ that push the input value into state by _push_ method of Array interface.
 > - A button _Pop_ that remove last item into state by _pop_ method of Array interface.
-> - A button _Concat_ that concats the input value with state by _concat_ method of Array interface.

 ## API